Mutesa-Cedric/simple-frontend-projects/README.md

-# front-end-mentor-challenges
+# simple-frontend-projects
-this is a repository which i use for frontend mentor challenges
+this is a repository which i use for frontend simple projects so

+as to improve my web development knowledge.

-visit https://www.frontendmentor.io/ for improving your frontend skills
+visit https://www.frontendmentor.io/ for improving your

+ frontend skills